Is LinkedIn important for academics?

 7 tips for your LinkedIn profile

-Okay, so we’ve talked about what LinkedIn is, and how it can benefit your academic life.
-Let’s get into the specifics of updating your profile.
+Now that we’ve talked LinkedIn and how it can benefit your academic life, let’s get into the specifics of updating your profile in these 7 steps.

 So when you engage with people on LinkedIn, what they see is your